 After some time, the system might give you a warning that your root partition is almost full.

-You might panic about this and you’re either tempted to do a reinstall and increase your root partition or even worse, use Gparted to decrease your partition, move it and increase your Root partition.
+You might panic about this and you’re either tempted to do a reinstall and increase your root partition or even worse, trying to use Gparted to decrease your partition, move it and increase your Root partition.

 Fortunately, Pacman has a built-in function to clear the cache, by typing “sudo pacman -Sc” the cache will be entirely cleared.
 Problem solved, right?!?